Viacom (2005–2019): Early years

 In March 2005, the first Viacom announced plans of exploring the option of splitting the company into two publicly traded companies because of a stagnating stock price and the rivalry between Les Moonves and Tom Freston, longtime heads of CBS and MTV Networks, respectively.
 Also, the company was facing issues after MTV was banned from producing any more Super Bowl halftime shows after the Super Bowl Halftime Show controversy in 2004.

-After the departure of Mel Karmazin in 2004, Sumner Redstone, who served as chairman and chief executive officer, decided to split the offices of president and chief operating officer between Moonves and Freston.
+After the departure of Mel Karmazin in 2004, Sumner Redstone, who was chairman and chief executive officer, decided to split the offices of president and chief operating officer between Moonves and Freston.
 Redstone was set to retire in the near future, and a split was seen as a creative solution to the matter of replacing him.
 It was also intended to provide alternative investments that would be more appealing to investors: one a high cash flow, lower growth company that could afford to pay a substantial dividend and the other a growing company that would have greater investment opportunities and therefore would not be expected to pay a dividend.

 The second Viacom was created by Redstone and headed by Freston.
 It consisted of BET Networks, MTV Networks, and Paramount Pictures.
 It started trading on January 3, 2006.